ccyueh/fragment-benchmark/README.md

   Fragment Benchmark
 </h1>

 The Fragment Benchmark is a website intended as an online resource for fragment-based drug discovery.
 This benchmark dataset contains 62 cases of proteins with conserved binding of structurally similar fragments and drug-like ligands.
 Users can browse entries by protein or fragment data, or download data and visualizations of each set of structures for individual or all entries.
-The website can (in the future) be accessed at [fragment-benchmark.bu.edu](https://fragment-benchmark.bu.edu).
+The website can currently be accessed at [ccyueh.github.io/fragment-benchmark/](https://ccyueh.github.io/fragment-benchmark/).

 ## Setup